QUARTERLY UPDATE

 We are encouraged to see so many believers investing time and effort in theological study, and we pray that these programmes will continue to strengthen churches by equipping Christians to think biblically, serve faithfully, and live more fully for the glory of Christ.

-BEHOLD THE GLORY OF CHRIST WITH US
+BEHOLD WITH US THE GLORY OF CHRIST

-This year's theme is The Glory of Christ, and we are excited to welcome an excellent line-up of speakers, including Kevin DeYoung, Christopher Ash and Jonty Rhodes.
+The theme is The Glory of Christ, and we are excited to welcome an excellent line-up of speakers, including Kevin DeYoung, Christopher Ash and Jonty Rhodes.

 The conference provides a valuable opportunity for believers from many churches and backgrounds to gather around God's Word, enjoy Christian fellowship, and deepen their appreciation for the glory and sufficiency of our Lord Jesus Christ.